 In this case, the local variable, which we will use to calculate the new value, is result.

-Sometimes the name of the local variable can overlap with the name of some field.
-In this case there is a collision.
+Sometimes the name of the local variable can have the same name as a field.
+In that case, there is a conflict.

-Let’s first look at one example, before we explain what it is about.
+Let’s first look at an example, before we explain what it is all about.
 Let’s modify the method PrintMyValue() in the following way: